-An ImageViewCanvas actually combines a view with a canvas object (in particular a DrawingCanvas object).
+A CanvasView actually pairs a view with a canvas object (in particular a DrawingCanvas object).
 You can get more detail about canvases and the objects they support (see Ginga Canvas Graphics).
 A variety of graphical shapes are available, and plotted objects scale, transform and rotate seamlessly with the viewer.